kjpou1/wasm-dom/README.md

 ## Samples

-The [sampes](./samples) directory contains samples that can be run.
+The [samples](./samples) directory contains samples that can be run.

 ## Future Work

-- Support for dotnet projects
 - Project Templates
 - Generated NuGets to be made available